How to Package Furniture for Shipping

 Also, it’s important to be cautious and avoid letting any tape touch the furniture, as this could leave sticky residue or other unsightly marks.
 Your furniture should remain in pristine condition throughout the entire shipping process, of course.

-Double Boxing Technique
+Double Boxing Shipping

 For extra protection, you can double box the furniture.
 Double boxing is a packaging technique that basically uses two boxes to cushion and protect your furniture pieces during shipping.